Best Cities to Invest in Rental Property 2019

-US property prices are too high for most buyers, particularly millennials, and housing availability is squeezed everywhere.
+In 2019, US property prices are still too high for most buyers, particularly millennials, and housing availability is squeezed everywhere.
 Interest rates remain low and tax advantages are still positive.
 And that creates a need for rental property.

 Which Housing Data Reveals the Best Cities?

-You’ll find a breakdown and detailed statistics from top data providers showing cities with the best potential From there, you can break it down into specific high quality neighborhoods to weigh the profit odds in your favor.
+Below, you’ll find a breakdown and detailed statistics from top data providers showing cities with the best potential.
+From there, you can break it down into specific high quality neighborhoods to weigh the profit odds in your favor.

 If you believe rental property investing is for you, then all you have to do is find the properties with the best ROI.
-Top returns are more likely in hot US cities where the economy, in-migration and technology are drawing investment dollars and creating employment or business opportunities.
+Top returns are more likely in trending US cities where the economy, in-migration and technology are drawing investment dollars and creating fast rising employment or business opportunities.

-Of course, there are some surprise cities with property having net positive cash flow rising above 10%.
+Of course, you’ll discover some cities have net positive cash flow rising above 10%.
 And each has its own property price appreciation trends to consider.
-It’s not an easy choice, especially for a first time property investor.
-Take your time and have fun with it.
+It’s not an easy choice for even the biggest property management companies, especially for a first time property investor.
+Take your time and have fun with your quest.

 Rental Market Remains Solid for Investors